Boosting Curb Appeal

 As a home seller, one of the top questions on your mind often is “How can I get the most money for my property?”
 One of the best and often easiest ways to do this is by improving your home’s curb appeal.
 The front of your home is the first impression that a potential buyer gets, and has the ability to either create positive intrigue and draw the buyer in, scare them away from looking inside altogether, or negatively color the rest of the home if they do look.
 On this page, you’ll find some of our top ways to improve your home’s curb appeal.
 With a little investment of time and resources, you can make your home stand out from the crowd and bring more buyers through your door.

-wooden front door of house Your front door is the gateway to your home.
+Your front door is the gateway to your home.
 A new front door instantly enhances your home’s appearance, especially if your current door is dated looking or showing signs of wear.
 Having an attractive front door can make a potential buyer feel more desire to make your home theirs.
 In the ’2015 Remodeling Impact Report’ conducted by the National Association of REALTORS’, it was found that upgrading the front door of a house typically costs $2,000, with a median recoupment of $1,500, or 75%.
 This percentage is relatively high for home improvement projects, and, when combined with the potential psychological effect on a buyer, makes front door replacement a strong option.

 An exterior facelift (new paint, siding, or trim details) automatically transforms the look of a home.
 Periodic maintenance of that exterior surface is the surest way to keep your house and it curb appeal looking its best.
 Any obvious defects, such as cracked or rotting material, can downgrade the aesthetic and quickly turn away potential homebuyers.
 Once defects are repaired, look for ways to add personality with color, trim, or shingles.

-mailbox House numbers, the entry door lockset, a wall-mounted mailbox, and an overhead light fixture are all elements that can add style and interest to your home’s exterior curb appeal.
+House numbers, the entry door lockset, a wall-mounted mailbox, and an overhead light fixture are all elements that can add style and interest to your home’s exterior curb appeal.
 If they’re out of date or dingy, your home may not be conveying the aesthetic you think it is.
 These elements add the most appeal when they function collectively, rather than as mix-and-match pieces.
 Oiled-bronze finishes suit traditional homes, while brushed nickel suits more contemporary ones.

 Pull those weeds and put down fresh mulch.
 These are two simple improvements that can drastically improve curb appeal.
 Along with adding some flowers or trimming the bushes, all this can lead to buyer’s falling in love with your home even more.